w3c/credweb/twitter.md

-# Using Twitter as for Credibility Assessment exercises
+# Credibility assessment exercises on Twitter

 * Decide which item you want to assess (usually some news article or news source), then start a thread with a tweet which includes the URL of that item.
 Make your following tweets in the same assessment be replies in a chain.
 * Optionally, start the first tweet with @cred_web so that your followers wont see it unless they also follow @cred_web.
 This is probably good for now.